Dudi001/hw_python_oop/README.md

 # python_oop
-This my first project, I tested oop in python
+This my first project, I tested oop in python.
+Ьoney and calorie calculator.